 Few boats do a good job of walking the fine line between fishing machine and family boat, but one that has no problem doing so is the Pursuit S 325.
 It has wide-open deck spaces, rodholders, a 24 gallon livewell, and integrated fishboxes.
 But it also sports a console cabin with a berth that converts into a settee, extra passenger seating that flips out of the back of the leaning post and from the transom, an extended swim platform, and a cockpit galley with a sink, refrigerator, and electric grill.
 Like all Pursuits the fit and finish is nothing short of spectacular – and that’s something everyone will appreciate no matter what type of boating they enjoy the most.

-Read the Pursuit S 328 Sport review.
+Browse available Pursuit S 328 Sport boats.

 Sportsman Open 282 Tournament Edition